Neldv/LSA-assignment/README.md

 vis_miss(cd4_bmi_df)
 ```

-we're going to take out all the individuals that miss the BMI value, as this is not useful for our hypothesis.
+We're going to take out all the individuals that miss the BMI value, as this is not useful for our hypothesis.

 ```{r}
 cd4_bmi_cleaned <- cd4_bmi_df[!is.na(cd4_bmi_df$bmi), ]